-- Once you have completed and submitted the survey, Prof. Wu will be prompted to review it.
-If she deems you acceptable for the course, she will have your status changed from INT to APP.
+- Once you have completed and submitted the survey, a teacher will be prompted to review it.
+If deemed acceptable for the course, you will have your status changed from INT to APP.

 If a particular course that you want/need to take is full, please add yourselves to the waitlist.
 If the numbers on the waitlist are high, there is the possibility we can lobby for an additional section of the course to be added, or we can lobby for increasing the enrollment cap